Kate Ripley, ’11 MA

 Kate was born and raised in Juneau and is an eighth-generation Alaskan of Russian and Aleut heritage.
 She is a member of the Public Relations Society of America, Council for the Advancement and Support of Education, Alaska Press Club, Society of Professional Journalists and Rotary Club of Fairbanks.
 She also serves on the City of Fairbanks’ Clay Street Cemetery Commission.

 She received a Bachelor of Arts degree in journalism from the University of Montana and a Master of Arts in Northern Studies at UAF.
 She is married to UAF Journalism Professor Brian O’Donoghue and has three children: Rory, Robin and Rachel.

-Membership Marketing Coordinator
+Membership and Event Coordinator

 Mathew Carrick is a current UAF student in his senior year, pursuing a Bachelor of Business Administration in Economics, with minors in Mathematics and Statistics.
 He has been working as a student intern for the UAF Alumni Association since May of 2015.

 Mathew also serves as President of the Associated Students of UAF student government, a member of the UAF Master Planning Committee, a Student Ambassador, an Orientation Leader, and a participant of many different clubs and committees across campus.

 Mathew enjoys working at the Alumni Association because of his passion for history.
 He enjoys learning as much as possible about the University of Alaska’s story, and the Alumni office is the perfect place to do so!